brooklabteam/www/team.md

 <img src="/team/yimei-li.jpg" alt="yimei" class="img-thumbnail float-start col-md-3" />

 **Yimei Li** is a post-baccalaureate **Research Assistant** in the Department of Ecology and Evolution at the University of Chicago.
 She is working on dynamical modeling of dengue incidence, as well as the genomic epidemiology of SARS-CoV-2 in Madagascar.
 In the future, she hopes to use statistical and computational models and field data to explore disease dynamics.
-Yimei holds a Master’s degree in Environmental Studies from the University of Pennsylvania where she focused on human-environment relationship and her B.S. from Drexel University where she studied computational biology.
+Yimei holds a Master’s degree in Environmental Studies from the University of Pennsylvania where she focused on human-environment relationship.

 <div style="clear:both;">&nbsp;</div>